scrabbletank/farhome-rules/monstroustreasure.md

 |-1/0|1/0|1/1|3/2|2/1|1/0|

 ___
-***Spellcaster.*** This creature is a 4th level spellcaster, having 3 Arcane proficiency and 14 mana.
+***Spellcaster.*** The Wizard has 3 proficiency with Arcane spells.
+They are a 4th level spellcaster, have 15 mana, and a codex with the following spells: _Firebolt, Detect Magic, Blink, Elemental Shell, Counter Spell, Fireball, Flight, Major Image, Lightning Bolt_.

 **Actions**

 ***Staff.*** *Melee Attack:* 5 AP, 0/0/5/0/0</br>Deals 0/2 in bludgeoning damage.

 ***Guided Strike.*** *Melee Attack, Maneuver:* 4 AP, 3/0/2/0/0</br>This creature can spend 1 mana to add 1/0 of any elemental damage to the attack.
 The attack ignores 1 level of resistance.
 On hit deals 0/2 in bludgeoning damage.

-***Spellcaster.*** This creature knows the following spells: _Firebolt, Detect Magic, Blink, Elemental Shell, Fireball, Flight, Major Image, Lightning Bolt_.
 ___

 #### Assassin